Humanitarian Aid Studies Centre | Centre d’Etudes sur I’Aide Humanitaire | Centro de Estudios en Ayuda Humanitaria

 • The Results-Based Management (RBM) and the Theory of Change (ToC)

-• Monitoring long term projects by means of AOPs and Reports
+• Follow-up and reporting of long term projects (by means of AOPs and reports)

 • Human Resources Management